World War I reparations: Background

+Course of the war

-In 1914, the First World War broke out.
+In 1914, following the assassination of Archduke Franz-Ferdinand by a Serb nationalist, the First World War broke out, with Austria-Hungary declaring war on Serbia, and Germany declaring war on and invading France and Belgium.
 For the next four years fighting raged across Europe, the Middle East, Africa, and Asia.
 On 8 January 1918, United States President Woodrow Wilson issued a statement that became known as the Fourteen Points.
 In part, this speech called for Germany to withdraw from the territory it had occupied and for the formation of a League of Nations.
 During the fourth quarter of 1918, the Central Powers began to collapse.
-In particular, the German military was decisively defeated on the Western Front and the German navy mutinied, prompting domestic uprisings that became known as the German Revolution.
+In particular, Austria-Hungary collapsed putting southern Germany at risk of invasion, Turkey surrendered freeing up Allied troops for action elsewhere, the German military was decisively defeated on the Western Front, and the German navy mutinied, all of which prompted domestic uprisings that became known as the German Revolution.

+Germany signed an armistice with the allies on 11 November 1918.
+The armistice agreement included an agreement to pay "reparation for damage done" to the Allied countries.

+Allied damages

-Most of the war's major battles occurred in France and the French countryside was heavily scarred in the fighting.
-Furthermore, in 1918 during the German retreat, German troops devastated France's most industrialized region in the north-east (Nord-Pas de Calais Mining Basin).
+Most of the war's major battles occurred in France and Belgium, with both the French countryside and Belgian countryside being heavily scarred in the fighting.
+Furthermore, in 1918 during the German retreat, German troops devastated France's most industrialized region in the north-east (Nord-Pas de Calais Mining Basin) as well as Belgium.
 Extensive looting took place as German forces removed whatever material they could use and destroyed the rest.
 Hundreds of mines were destroyed along with railways, bridges, and entire villages.
 Prime Minister of France Georges Clemenceau was determined, for these reasons, that any just peace required Germany to pay reparations for the damage it had caused.
 Clemenceau viewed reparations as a way of weakening Germany to ensure it could never threaten France again.
 His position was shared by the French electorate.
 Reparations would also go towards the reconstruction costs in other countries, including Belgium, which were also directly affected by the war.
 Despite domestic pressure for a harsh settlement, British Prime Minister David Lloyd George opposed overbearing reparations.
 He argued for a smaller sum, which would be less damaging to the German economy with a long-term goal of ensuring Germany would remain a viable economic power and trading partner.
 He also argued that reparations should include war pensions for disabled veterans and allowances for war widows, which would reserve a larger share of the reparations for the British Empire.
 Wilson opposed these positions and was adamant that no indemnity should be imposed upon Germany.